aayush-karki/canastaInJava/log.md

 -   researched how to test user input and then tested the validateNumber function ( 45 minutes).

--   started testing beforeTurStartControl() but the test would not pass even though the values in the debugger were the same ( 2 hour ).
+-   started testing beforeTurStartControl() but the test would not pass even though the values in the debugger were the same ( 2 hours ).

 ###### Total: 7 hours 45 minutes.